Ah, co-op real-time board games. Start the timer, work together to get stuff done as quickly as possible, and then breathe.

 Read our Unlock! review

-Slide Quest is one of my group’s favorite co-op family games because it has simple rules, it’s loads of fun to play, and it’s unlike any other cooperative game out there.
-It’s a dexterity game in which you use four levers to move a knight around a map to complete your mission’s objectives.
-You can play it with or without the timer, but you’ll want to play it in real-time mode after a couple of warmup games.
+Slide Quest is a real-time dexterity game in which you use four levers to move a knight around a map to complete your mission’s objectives.
+You can play it with or without the timer, but you’ll want to play it as a timed game after a couple of warmup rounds.

 Read our Slide Quest review

-FUSE is a real-time dice game in which you’re attempting to use your dice to diffuse a bunch of bombs.
-It’s 10 minutes of pure chaos as you try to get the dice you need while also communicating with your teammates to ensure the dice to go the right people.
+FUSE is a real-time dice game in which you attempt to work together to diffuse all of the bombs before time runs out.
+It’s 10 minutes of pure chaos as you try to get the dice you need while also communicating with your teammates to make sure all of the dice go to the right players.

 Read our FUSE review

-To me and most of the other people in my group, Project: ELITE is just pure real-time joy.
-It’s extremely stressful as you attempt to complete objectives and clear out hordes of aliens, but that also means that it’s very satisfying when you’re able to pull off the wins.
+Project: ELITE is just pure real-time joy.
+It’s extremely stressful as you attempt to complete objectives and clear out all of the aliens that show up, but it feels amazing when you’re able to pull it off.
 It’s a big game with a lot of components, but it’s surprisingly easy to play.

 Read our Project: ELITE review

-If you’re interested in getting just one real-time cooperative game for your collection, 5-Minute Dungeon is the one I’d suggest getting.
-It’s especially good at three and four players, but it’s solid at all player counts.
+If you only have room for one real-time game in your collection, 5-Minute Dungeon is the one I’d suggest getting.
+It’s one of the better five-player board games out there, but it plays well at all player counts.

 Read our 5-Minute Dungeon review

-What are some of your favorite real-time cooperative board games?
-Any that weren’t on the list?
+What are some of your favorite cooperative real-time board games?
+Any that aren’t on the list?